fergusmacd/github-actions-usage/README.md

 - fails the workflow if the minutes remaining drops below 100, or a user defined value meaning a notification will be sent out to watchers
 - show remaining minutes left in billing period
-- give clear visibility of GitHub Action billing usage to all users
+- give clear visibility of GitHub Action usage to all users
 - show total usage per repo
 - show total usage per repo and workflow
 - show usage by machine type, i.e. Ubuntu, MacOS and Windows
-- show remaining days in the billing period

 To do this, the GHA prints out two tables:

-- total billable usage per repo
+- total usage per repo
-- billable usage per repo and workflow
+- usage per repo and workflow

 in the prettyprint formatted ASCII tables like this: